Materials Chemistry

 TARGET AUDIENCE AND PREREQUISITES

-• Target audience for admission to M1: Holders of a bachelor's degree (L3) in chemistry, physical chemistry, or equivalent.
-Validation of prior learning by a jury for other scientific bachelor's degrees.
+• Eligibility requirements for admission to the M1 program: Holders of a bachelor’s degree (L3) in chemistry, physical chemistry, or an equivalent field.
+For holders of other science-related bachelor’s degrees, prior learning will be assessed by a review committee.

-• Target audience for admission to M2: Selection based on application; holder of a Master 1 degree in chemistry, physical chemistry, or equivalent.
-Validation of prior learning by a jury for other scientific master's degrees.
+• Target audience for admission to the M2 program: Selection based on application materials; holders of a Master’s 1 degree in chemistry, physical chemistry, or an equivalent field.
+Recognition of prior learning by a review committee for holders of other science-related Master’s degrees.

-• Required prerequisites: Skills in chemistry or physical chemistry
+• Required prerequisites: Knowledge of chemistry or physical chemistry

-• Recommended prerequisites: Skills in solution chemistry and materials chemistry / Fluency in French and English is an additional asset.
+• Recommended prerequisites: Knowledge of solution chemistry and materials chemistry / Fluency in French and English is a plus

-• Continuing studies in France: Doctoral thesis or another master's degree to acquire dual skills
+• Continuing your education in France: A doctoral dissertation or another master’s degree to gain dual expertise

-• Continuing studies abroad: Doctoral thesis or another master's degree
+• Further studies abroad: Doctoral dissertation or another master’s degree

-You will be able to work in a variety of companies and sectors involved in the design, synthesis, and development of materials and nanomaterials used in the fields of sustainable development, health, the environment, and energy.
-You will be able to work as a manager in all research activities in a large company, an SME, or a public research organization.
-You will also be able to carry out research assignments (fixed-term contracts, thesis contracts, etc.) in public or private laboratories.
-In addition, you will also be able to pursue a career in secondary education in a private school.
-The types of jobs available are:
+You will be able to hold positions within companies of various structures and sectors involved in the design, synthesis, and development of materials and nanomaterials used in the fields of sustainable development, health, the environment, and energy.
+You will be able to serve as a manager in all research activities within a large corporation, an SME, or a public research organization.
+You may also undertake research assignments (fixed-term contracts, thesis contracts, etc.) in public or private laboratories.
+Additionally, you may pursue a career in secondary education at a private school.
+The types of jobs available include:

 • Chemical engineer, materials chemist, or process chemist responsible for production, analysis, quality control, or project management

-• Researcher/R&D or research engineer (after completing a PhD, which this program prepares students for): conducting scientific studies and implementing technological projects
+• Researcher / R&D or research engineer (upon completion of a Ph.D. program for which this course is designed): conducting scientific studies and implementing technological projects